If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 It’s okay to open accounts on as many social media platforms as you like, in fact, I recommend it.

-This is the time to do your market research rather than just diving in.
+This is the time to do market research rather than just diving in.

 Taking the information you have from working on your niche, where do your ideal coach clients hang out?